sofiajhk/DojoAssignments/readme.md

 # About Dojo Assignments
-a repository of all assignments completed during the Coding Dojo Bootcamp
+a repository of all assignments completed during the Web Fundamentals course of Coding Dojo